5 ways to get ready for grad school

 1. Academic integrity is fundamental

-First things first: become aware of your academic responsibilities at Concordia by completing the mandatory academic integrity module.
+First things first: become aware of your academic responsibilities at Concordia by completing the mandatory academic success and integrity module.

 This online web tutorial informs graduate students of their responsibilities under the academic code of conduct and points to university resources.
 It provides information on how to properly cite sources, use copyright-protected works and collaborate ethically with peers.

-2. Make an individualized plan to achieve your goals
+2. Make a plan to achieve your goals

 Preparing an individual development plan can help you map your grad school experience by identifying small goals — and the resources to help you reach them — for each stage of your program.

-Clarke recommends individual development plan templates from MyIDP, for natural science and engineering students, and ImaginePhD, for social science and humanities students, which can help you map out your grad school strategy.
+Clarke recommends individual development plan templates from MyIDP, for natural science and engineering students, and ImaginePhD, for social science and humanities students.
 Concordia students also have free access to the Options for Success online course offered by VersatilePhD.

-Graduate courses have much higher reading and critical-thinking requirements than undergraduate ones, and some academic texts can be very dense, especially if you are not reading in your first language.
-Googling a topic and reading an article page by page is no longer a feasible strategy.
-There are more effective methods to use your time and increase your understanding.
+Graduate courses have much higher reading, writing and critical-thinking requirements than undergraduate ones.
+Some academic texts can be very dense, especially if you are not reading in your first language.
+Googling a topic and reading an article page by page is not an effective way to prepare for graduate-level classes.

-Make sure you don’t miss out on important content by taking time to get familiar with alternative reading and note-taking techniques.
-Take advantage of the Concordia Library’s multitude of online resources, including Zotero.
-Browse the Health Services critical thinking guide.
-Find out what works best for you, so you can feel confidently prepared to participate in your classes.
+Make sure you don’t miss out on important content by taking time to get familiar with reading, note-taking and critical thinking techniques.
+Take advantage of the Concordia Library’s multitude of online resources to identify credible research.

 5. Organize your time effectively to limit stress

-Adding grad school to your life is exciting but also stressful, especially when working from home.
+Adding grad school to your life is exciting but also stressful.
 It’s crucial to establish a routine and a dedicated workspace.

 Before starting classes, take time to set your priorities and map out a regular and realistic weekly schedule.
 Don’t forget the fun stuff — such as playing music, working out or chatting with a friend.
 “Time for fun activities that de-stress us is just as important in your weekly schedule as a class or a job,” Clarke adds.